djhouseknecht/csis-408/monthly-budget/README.md

 1. `docker build . -t project-2`
 2. `docker run -p 8080:8080 project-2`
 1. Pull down the project onto your locally machine
-2. Right click on the `csis-408/tic-tac-toe/index.html` file and select `Open With`
-3. Select to open with Chrome
-4. Play the game in your broswer!

 UI:
 `docker build . -t ui-project-2`